 To answer the question of How Much Effort? – we need to make a distinction between effort and time.
 Effort is how many hours of work need to go into a project; Time is how long something takes from start to finish.

 For example, 40 hours of effort can be put forth in 8 hours by having 5 engineers divide the work in one day on a project.
-Alternately, it could take 40 hours to get 8 hours of work done – because access to a server might be needed to build a database, and it takes a week before credentials are approved.
-In both cases, the effort is the same, but the timelines are different.
+Alternately, it could take well over 40 hours to get the same amount of work done if we weren’t able to dedicate an engineer to the project full time.
+Or if we ran into external issues, like a client not granting access to a server and waiting for a week before credentials are approved.
+In both cases, the effort is the same (40 hours of engineering time), but the timelines are different.

 So, make sure when you get a project quote that it takes into account both effort and time.
 If you are told something will take “3 weeks”, is that 3 weeks from start to finish, or 3 weeks of effort?
 Now that we have that straight, let’s take a look at how to determine the amount of effort that goes into a project.

 The first part of pricing comes down to how much effort is needed to achieve the desired outcome. i.e. how many engineers and how many of their hours per day will be required to get the job done.

 Once we know how much effort a project will take in a perfect world, we then have to consider what circumstances outside of our control may come into play.
 These things can include: